 When choosing where to stay in Cinque Terre, consider where you want to spend the most of your time or start your day.
 I recommend staying in Riomaggiore or a nearby town so that you can go straight through all the villages in order and then come back to Manarola for sunset.

 You could also consider staying in Monterosso al Mare and going down through the villages the opposite way.
 In case you’re interested to know more about the pros and cons of staying in each village, make sure to check out my in-depth article about the best places to stay in Cinque Terre.

 Here are a few of the best hotels to consider staying at during your one day in Cinque Terre.
 In case you prefer staying in Airbnbs rather than hotels, check out my guide about the best Airbnbs in Cinque Terre.

 LUXURY – La Vista di Marina by The First

 Situated 1.7 km from Canneto Beach, La Vista di Marina by The First offers air-conditioned accommodation with a balcony and free WiFi.
-The units come with parquet floors and feature a fully equipped kitchen with a fridge, a dining area, a flat-screen TV with satellite channels, and a private bathroom with bidet and a hairdryer.
-Guests at the apartment can enjoy a continental breakfast.
+The units come with parquet floors and feature a fully equipped kitchen with a fridge, a dining area, a flat-screen TV with satellite channels, and a private bathroom with a bidet and a hairdryer.

 MID-RANGE – Alla Marina Affittacamere